 Many residents voiced an interest in seeing the trail alignment on the east side of the Brandywine, away from Glenmoore and through land that was at one time proposed for major development including trails.
-The many unknowns in this alignment including the property owner's responses and the lack of connections to Springton Manor or Burgess Parks make this option infeasible.
+The many unknowns in this alignment including the property owner's responses and the lack of connections to Springton Manor or Burgess Parks make this option infeasible for a County trail.
 Glenmoore Village may find this segment useful for their trail purposes.